StiveMan1/PSS-4/README.md

 # PSS-4
-This code for passengers with using Passenger Gateway
+This code for passengers with using Admin Gateway

-Passenger Gateway command in console line :
+# Admin Gateway command in console line :

 login - for login in account

 register - registrate account in the system

-info - show all info about user
+show_active_orders - show all active none piked orders

-set_payment - change payment method

-set_pinned_address - set address which you can use in orders

-order_driver - ordering the driver where you can choose address from and address to and choose on of the different types of cars

-show_history - show all history of orders in this account
+show_non_active_cars - show all none active cars and drivers which created this request

-show_position - show current position in the trip

-show_order - show current order after driver accepting

-rate_driver - rate driver of current trip
+accept_cars - accept or dicline car for driver

+block_passenger - block or un block passenger by name

+block_driver - block or un block driver by name

 LogOut - log out from current account